akeneo/pim-community-dev/STANDARD_FORMAT.md

 ### Common structure

 The products contains inner fields and product values that are linked to attributes.
-All products have the same fields (identifier, label, family, groups, variant groups, categories, associations, status, dates of creation and update) while product values are flexible among products.
+All products have the same fields (identifier, label, family, groups, categories, associations, status, dates of creation and update) while product values are flexible among products.

 Let's consider a *bar* product, without any product value, except its identifier *sku*.
 This product also contains:

 * an identifier
 * a family
 * several groups
-* a variant group
 * several categories
 * several associations related to groups and/or other products